 Please visit the Lurie Cancer Center's website for complete details and to fill out an application form.

 If you have any questions regarding the application or requirements for the CGM Travel Fellowship Awards, please contact Michelle Mohney at 312-503-5602.

-Lu Wang, PhD, received the award for his abstract, titled Principles of Epigenetics and Chromatin in Development and Human Disease.
-Wang is a member of the laboratory of Ali Shilatifard, PhD, Robert Francis Furchgott Professor and Chair, Department of Biochemistry and Molecular Genetics, and Professor of Pediatrics.
-Wang will present his research in February at the Keystone Symposium - Cancer Epigenetics: New Mechanisms, New Therapies in Breckenridge, Colorado.
+Christie Sze received the award for her abstract, titled Histone H3K4 methylation-dependent and independent functions of Set1A/COMPASS in embryonic stem cell self-renewal and differentiation.
+She is a member of the laboratory of Ali Shilatifard, PhD, Robert Francis Furchgott Professor and Chair, Department of Biochemistry and Molecular Genetics; Director, Simpson Querrey Center for Epigenetics; and Professor of Pediatrics.
+She will present her research in September at the Cold Spring Harbor Laboratory Meeting: Epigenetics & Chromatin, Cold Spring Harbor, New York.